moves-rwth/storm/documentation/vm/vm.md

 ## Changelog

-The VM is periodically updated to include bug fixes, new versions, and so on.
+The VM may be updated periodically to include bug fixes, new versions, and so on.
 When the image was most recently updated and what changes were made to the VM can be taken from the following changelog.

 #### Update on March 21, 2017